AudiLiew/dididadada/__src/views/posts/2020/1-hospital-bag.md

 ### Mommy and Baby's Bag

 #### Outfits for Discharge

+During your stay at the hospital, you will be provided with sets of hospital gown.
+When it is time for discharge, you can finally don your own clothes.
+But don't go aiming for your cropped top or body-hugging dresses.

- - pack your going home outfit with the possibility of needing a c-section in mind.
-I packed pants that sat right on my incision and I was in agony on the way home.
+Wear loose comfortable clothes.
+Choose an outfit with a possibility of needing a c-section in mind.

-   - loose comfortable clothes
+#### Maternity/breast pads

+Breast milk is <a href="https://www.healthxchange.sg/women/post-pregnancy/breastfeeding-health-benefits-baby" target="_blank">highly nutritious</a> for

+ - disposable panties
  - swaddling blanket
- - Maternity/breast pads
  - personal comfort
- - disposable panties
  - binder (c-sect)
- - For Mummy
- - For Newborn

  - Wet wipes
  - Extras: